Cervical fracture: Traction

 Traction can be applied by free weights on a pulley or a halo type brace.
 The halo brace is the most rigid cervical brace, used when limiting motion to the minimum that is essential, especially with unstable cervical fractures.
 It can provide stability and support during the time (typically 8–12 weeks) needed for the cervical bones to heal.

 Surgery

 Surgery may be needed to stabilize the neck and relieve pressure on the spinal cord.
 A variety of surgeries are available depending on the injury.
 Surgery to remove a damaged intervertebral disc may be done to relieve pressure on the spinal cord.
 The discs are cushions between the vertebrae.
 After the disc is removed, the vertebrae may be fused together to provide stability.
 Metal plates, screws, or wires may be needed to hold vertebrae or pieces in place.

 History

+Hippocrates, an ancient Greek physician, developed methods to treat spinal fractures which were not accompanied by paralysis.
+The main goal was to counteract developing kyphosis, which for example he tried to achieve by letting the patient lie in prone position before being stretched.

 Arab physician and surgeon Ibn al-Quff (d.
 1286 CE) described a treatment of cervical fractures through the oral route in his book Kitab al-ʿUmda fı Ṣinaʿa al-Jiraḥa (Book of Basics in the Art of Surgery).

+It was not until the nineteenth century the development of modern spinal surgery started, mostly due to the introduction of anesthesia.
+At the beginning, cervical surgery was only performed to treat Pott's disease.
+Then the approaches were limited to posterior approaches most likely due to the spinous processus which are easy to palpate.